top of page

 2. When your child's in a loop of aggressive behavior..

 Take a step back to consider what the behavior is communicating.
-Jamie shares a couple podcast episodes on toddler behavior, how time outs suck, and how toddlers really aren't being *bad* but rather, their behavior is communicating something.
+Jamie shares more on her podcast on toddler behavior, how time-outs suck, and how toddlers really aren't being *bad* but rather, their behavior is communicating something.

 Sometimes in potty training it can be that your child is communicating they are DONE..